NCBI-Hackathons/VirusDiscoveryProject/ScalableIndex/README.md

 - unknown

 ### Adding JSON files to MongoDB
 Currently because we are not working with all of SRA data, the files are being flattened to one big table instead of joining.
-Scaling up for this data will require joining but for this hackathon this seems feasible.
+Scaling up for this data will require joining, but for the current hackathon we were unable to explore the feasability.

 To flatten the file - run "flatten.pl" from mongodb